 Edelstein, Louis and Morris

 Louis Lippman Edelstein was a butcher in Warrenton and was married to Rosa Goldstuck in 1912.
 He was born in 1870 in Sasmaken (Valdemārpils) to Leibe and Freide Edelstein.
 Louis arrived in South Africa from Courland in 1900.
 Before becoming a naturalized citizen in 1908 and settling in Warrenton, he lived in Kimberley, Boshoff, and Christiana, in the Orange River Colony, and in the Transvaal.
 He was 32 when he was naturalized.
-Louis worked as a baker and a butcher.
+Louis is listed as a baker and a butcher in his naturalization papers.
 The Goldstuck family also came from Latvia.

-His brother Morris was a cattle farmer who died in 1964.
+Morris was a cattle farmer who died in 1964.
 He moved to Sandringham Gardens shortly before his death.
 Before retiring, he lived at the International Hotel.
-Graham Brodovcky shares an amusing story about Morris.
-Morris used to take long morning walks and then sit in the park across from the Town Hall.
+Graham Brodovcky recalls that Morris used to take long morning walks, then sit in the park across from Town Hall.

 ![]() Louis Edelstein NaturalizationNaturalized in 1908, Warrenton, in the 8 years before settling in Warrenton he was in Kimberley, Boshoff, Christiana, the Orange River Colony, the Transvaal.
 He was a baker and a butcher. | ![]() Louis Edelstein Naturalization | ![]() Louis Edelsten |